Norgate-AV/NAVFoundation.Amx/Cryptography/NAVFoundation.Cryptography.Sha512.md

 - Output matches standard SHA-512 implementations on other platforms
 - Widely supported across programming languages and platforms for interoperability
 - Some legacy systems may not support SHA-512; consider compatibility requirements when selecting

+## See Also

+The examples in this document reference these additional NAVFoundation modules:

+- [NAVFoundation.Encoding.axi](../Encoding/NAVFoundation.Encoding.md) - Provides conversion utilities including:

+    - `NAVByteArrayToHexString()` - Converts binary data to hexadecimal string representation
+    - `NAVHexToString()` - Alternative function for hex string conversion

+- [NAVFoundation.FileUtils.axi](../FileUtils/NAVFoundation.FileUtils.md) - Provides file operations including:
+    - `NAVFileRead()` - Reads data from a file into a buffer

+These modules are required dependencies when using the code examples provided in this document.